alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 *  the letters ‘ZP’ and a protected zone code when you’re moving plants in these places
 *  the country of origin of the consignment, if it’s originally come from a non-EU country

-###Creating a supplier document

-If you want to create a supplier document you can follow the same process but add “EU Label”, the date you make it and the common name for vegetables

-If you’re moving a mix of plants that need passports and supplier documents just add “EU Label” to the existing the passport.

 ###Making a plant passport for fruit

-If your plant passport is for fruit, you must confirm that the fruit either
+It must include all standard passport details and you must confirm that the fruit either:

 * is free of pests and diseases
 * has a [Plant Health Propagation Scheme (PHPS)](https://www.gov.uk/plant-health-propagation-scheme) grade - state the grade on the passport